center-for-threat-informed-defense/sensor-mappings-to-attack/docs/future_work.rst

 Future Work
 ===========

-Sensor Mappings to ATT&CK project is planning to look at other areas of research:
+Sensor Mappings to ATT&CK project can be used as the foundational basis for other areas of research, such as:

 - Event ID mappings to ATT&CK Techniques
 - Event ID mappings to Vendor Sensors